SyedZawwarAhmed/Hacktoberfest-2023/README.md

  - Your pr/mrs must be merged, have the “hacktoberfest-accepted” label, or have an overall approving review.
  - Once your pr/mrs pass all the checks above, it will be accepted for hacktoberfest after the 7-day review period.
 ## How to contribute to this repository
-Want to know how make your contributions to this repository, head over to [CONTRIBUTING.md](https://github.com/SyedZawwarAhmed/Hacktoberfest-2022/blob/main/CONTRIBUTING.md).
+Want to know how to make your contributions to this repository, head over to [CONTRIBUTING.md](https://github.com/SyedZawwarAhmed/Hacktoberfest-2022/blob/main/CONTRIBUTING.md).
 ## Give me a follow
 **And yes, please don't forget to follow me and give this repository a star once your pull request has been merged.
 Happy Hacking!**